BOISE CAR ACCIDENT LAWYER

 Injuries from an accident can result in expensive medical bills that need to be paid or your credit could be damaged.
 This can be extremely frustrating since you didn’t cause the accident or ask to incur these expenses.

 We will work with you and your medical providers to make sure that your bills are being submitted to and paid by the correct insurance companies (PIP, Med Pay or health insurance).
-Too often, a medical bill is unpaid and sent to a collection company because the doctor’s office sent the bill to the wrong insurance company.
+Too often, a medical bill is unpaid and sent to a collection company because the doctor’s office sent the bill to the wrong insurance.

 Unfortunately, the insurance company for the person who caused the accident will not pay your medical bills as they come due.
 If your Med Pay has been exhausted or you do not have health insurance, then we can help you find a doctor that will treat you and wait for payment until we settle your case.
 Sometimes this is referred to as “treating on a lien.”